Analysis | For Raskin and the House managers arguing to convict Trump, less was more

 “It was a less complicated case to make.
 I think they were very good.
 I think both of them were very good,” Sen. Jeanne Shaheen (D-N.H.) said, saying the hours of video of the attack— available from the rioters’ own social media feeds and Capitol security cameras — made for a more compelling case.
 “It’s like apples and oranges.”

-The Raskin team remains unlikely to get anything close to the 17 Republicans it would need for a two-thirds majority in the Senate to convict Trump, just as the team led last year by Schiff and Rep. Jerrold Nadler (D-N.Y.) fell short.
-The Senate is divided 50-50 by party.

-But this year’s team did try to learn from their predecessors, according to a Democratic adviser requesting anonymity to talk about their internal deliberations.
+But this year’s team did learn from their predecessors, according to a Democratic adviser who spoke on the condition of anonymity to talk about their internal deliberations.
 They focused on having more succinct presentations with more rotation of speakers and sought to avoid repeating testimony that had already been addressed.

 Last year, Schiff and Rep. Hakeem Jeffries (D-N.Y.) combined to speak more than half of the opening presentation, leaving the other five managers to divide up the other 11 hours of time.